 Add in whatever other morsels you like, mixing with a rubber spatula.
 That way, your morsels and additions stay intact and the dough won’t break down.
 Roll dough into balls after just being mixed.

-After thawing your dough for a few minutes, place onto lightly greased tray and bake at 375 degrees for 9-10 minutes.
+After thawing your dough for a few minutes, place onto a baking tray lined with parchment and bake at 375 degrees for 9-10 minutes.
 Allow to cool on a wire rack afterwards.
-Sprinkle with flaky sea salt 5-10 minutes after cooling, and serve.
+Sprinkle with flaky sea salt immediately after removal from the oven.

 Comments